JavaFXpert/wikibrowser-service/README.md

 ## Items to Fix

 * [] Create unit tests
+* [] Fix issues that occur when an article title contains an ampersand (e.g. not finding article, and thumbnail lookup problems)
 * [] Handle issues like when SPARQL query failed more gracefully
 * If relationship is removed from Wikidata, delete it from Neo4j at the same point at which relationships are added (MERGE)
 * [] Add a language property to Item nodes stored in Neo4j that aren't currently in English, and use that property to invoke